SimardCodeTard/life-dashboard/README.md

 - OPEN_WEATHER_API_KEY: API key to OpenWeather

 ### Persistence
-Life Dashboard uses MongoDB to handle persistence, in a development environment, consider hosting an nstance locally using docker, use MongoDB Atlas for remote deployment.
+Life Dashboard uses MongoDB to handle persistence, in a development environment, consider locally hosting an instance using docker, use MongoDB Atlas for remote deployment.